Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/automq/quickstart-automq/README.md

-# AutoMQ Quickstart
+# AutoMQ quickstart

 This folder contains a variant of the [_Quickstart_](../../../quickstart/README.md#quick-start-set-up-in-5-minutes) app configured to use [_AutoMQ_](https://www.automq.com/) as the target Kafka cluster.
 AutoMQ is a cloud-native Kafka distribution that separates compute and storage, offering elastic scaling and cost-effective S3-based storage.

 The [docker-compose.yml](docker-compose.yml) file has been revised to realize the integration with _AutoMQ_ as follows:

-- **AutoMQ Broker Configuration**: Uses the official AutoMQ Docker image with S3 storage configuration
+- **AutoMQ broker configuration**: Uses the official AutoMQ Docker image with S3 storage configuration
-- **S3 Storage Backend**: Integration with MinIO as S3-compatible storage for data and operational metadata
+- **S3 storage backend**: Integration with MinIO as S3-compatible storage for data and operational metadata
-- **Kafka UI Integration**: Added Kafka UI for cluster monitoring and management
+- **Kafka UI integration**: Added Kafka UI for cluster monitoring and management
-- **Network Configuration**: Custom network setup for service communication
+- **Network configuration**: Custom network setup for service communication

-## Key Features
+## Key features

-- **Cloud-Native Architecture**: AutoMQ separates compute and storage, enabling elastic scaling
+- **Cloud-native architecture**: AutoMQ separates compute and storage, enabling elastic scaling
-- **S3-Based Storage**: Cost-effective storage with automatic tiering and compression
+- **S3-based storage**: Cost-effective storage with automatic tiering and compression
-- **Kafka Compatibility**: 100% compatible with Apache Kafka APIs
+- **Kafka compatibility**: 100% compatible with Apache Kafka APIs
-- **Built-in Monitoring**: Integrated Kafka UI for cluster management
+- **Built-in monitoring**: Integrated Kafka UI for cluster management
-- **Easy Setup**: Complete stack with single command deployment
+- **Easy setup**: Complete stack with single command deployment

 ## Prerequisites